 7. MONITORING AND REVISON OF POLICY

-7.1 The Admissions Director reviews this policy annually.
+7.1 The Operations Director reviews this policy annually.
 Recommendations for any amendments are reported to the audit committee and board.

 7.2 Policy last updated 1 May 2017.